-Many of the recovery details in an iSCSI implementation are a local matter, beyond the scope of protocol standardization.
+Many of the recovery details in an iSCSI implementation are a local matter and beyond the scope of protocol standardization.
 However, some external aspects of the processing must be standardized to ensure interoperability.
-This section describes a general model for recovery in support of interoperability.
-See Appendix E. - Algorithmic Presentation of Error Recovery Classes - for further detail.
+This chapter describes a general model for recovery in support of interoperability.
+See Appendix E. - Algorithmic Presentation of Error Recovery Classes - for further detail on how the described model may be implemented.
 Compliant implementations do not have to match the implementation details of this model as presented, but the external behavior of such implementations must correspond to the externally observable characteristics of the presented model.